 I don’t like packing, whether for a move, a trip, whatever—I absolutely hate it.
 So much so that I often find myself packing in the early hours of the morning with an 8am flight the next day.
-Not exactly ideal, but I’m working on it.
+Not exactly ideal, but I’ve been working on it.
+(As of 2023, I’m now much better and organized with my packing—usually a day or two in advance so I’m not scrambling or stressing the night before).

 I flew out on Friday morning and returned home on Monday evening, so it was technically a 4 day trip.